Severomorsk: Local government

 The representative bodies of the local self-government are the City Council of Deputies.
 The mayor of Severomorsk is Alexander Abramov.

-Since 1991, the executive power has been headed by Vitaly Voloshin.
+Since 1991, the executive branch has been headed by Vitaly Voloshin.
 In the spring of 2011, he was approved to the post of the Head of Administration of Severomorsk.
-Since April 16, 2013, the position is occupied by Irina Norina.
+Since 16 April 2013, the position is occupied by Irina Norina.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with the urban-type settlement of Safonovo and two rural localities, incorporated as the closed administrative-territorial formation of Severomorsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the closed administrative-territorial formation of Severomorsk is incorporated as Severomorsk Urban Okrug.

 Economy

 Industry

-Most of Severomorsk's industry is related to food, particularly the Severmorsk Dairy Plant, and the Toni Bottling Plant.
-There are also construction and shipyard companies, and a developed infrastructure of housing and communal and consumer services, as well as trade.
+Most of Severomorsk's industry is related to food, particularly the Severmorsk Dairy Plant and the Toni Bottling Plant.
+There is also a bread/bakery factory and a meat plant.
+The town also has construction and ship repair enterprises, and a well-developed infrastructure of housing and communal services, consumer services, and trade.